Q24/semantics-modelling/README.md

 # Origins #

-This repository builds on the work on Serban (see the original repository https://github.com/julianser/hed-dlg-truncated), an End-To-End Dialogue System utilizing deep recurrent neural networks to model Natural Language Understanding (NLG), Dialogue Manager, and Natural Language Understanding (NLU) in one large model.
+This repository builds on the work of Serban (see the original repository https://github.com/julianser/hed-dlg-truncated), an End-To-End Dialogue System utilizing deep recurrent neural networks to model Natural Language Understanding (NLG), Dialogue Manager, and Natural Language Understanding (NLU) in one large model.

 ### Features ###